Cecil Kirby: Commisso enforcer

 Kirby wrote in Mafia Enforcer about his new employers, the Commisso brothers: "I quickly learned that their big thing for making money was the construction industry.
-They probably made more money from extortions in the construction industry than they did from trafficking in heroin - and it was a helluva lot safer".
+They probably made more money from extortions in the construction industry than they did from trafficking in heroin — and it was a helluva lot safer".
 Of the three Commisso brothers, Kirby usually dealt with Cosimo Commisso.
-Kirby wrote: "Cosimo wasn't tough - he was homicidal.
+Kirby wrote: "Cosimo wasn't tough — he was homicidal.
 He'd kill you as soon as you were looking at him if he thought you were crossing him, if he thought it was good for business, or if he thought you insulted him or his family.
 The lives of other people meant nothing to him".
-Kirby reported that: "The Commissos would collect money owned to a contractor and take a percentage of it.
+Kirby reported that: "The Commissos would collect money owed to a contractor and take a percentage of it.
 They didn't let legal technicalities or stalling tactics get in the way".
-A very profitable form of activity was having their construction companies win the contracts to construct buildings for the federal, provincial and municipal governments as the Commissos used intimation, bombings, arson and murder to force legitimate companies to drop out of the bidding process or to take over the companies that did win the contracts.
-After a Commisso-controlled construction company won the contract, Kirby reported: "Once their man got the bid, they became his partners and their people-plasters, electricians, plumbers, cement suppliers-would be used on the job.
+A very profitable form of activity was having their construction companies win the contracts to construct buildings for the federal, provincial and municipal governments as the Commissos used intimidation, bombings, arson and murder to force legitimate companies to drop out of the bidding process or to take over the companies that did win the contracts.
+After a Commisso-controlled construction company won the contract, Kirby reported: "Once their man got the bid, they became his partners and their people — plasters, electricians, plumbers, cement suppliers — would be used on the job.
 They'd inflate the cost of the job, pocket the profits and run like thieves while the public or business paid the price".

 Later in 1976, Kirby blew up the car of a Brampton salesman, Antonio Burgas Pinheiro.
 Pinherio was an effective salesman for his employer, Appia Beverages, who were competing against another beverage firm owned by the Siderno Group, and the message was to stop making sales at the expense of the Siderno Group.
 On 11 November 1976, Kirby left a stick of dynamite in the mailbox of the owner of Pozzabona Construction to pressure him to pay a plastering bill to a client more promptly.
 The unhappy client had hired Commisso who in turn subcontracted the job to Kirby.
 In December 1976, Commisso paid Kirby $10,000 to kill Denis Mason, who was due to testify against an ally of Commisso.
 Kirby planted the bomb in the car of the wrong Denis Mason, but it failed to explode owing to faulty wiring.